webrpc/webrpc/README.md

 ## Why

+**TLDR;** its much simpler and faster to write + consume webrpc services than traditional approaches like a REST api or gRPC service.

+  1. Code-generate your client libraries in full -- never write another API client again
+  2. Compatible with the Web.
+A Webrpc server transport is just HTTP/HTTPS with JSON, and thus all existing load balancers, proxies and tools work out of the box (versus gRPC). cURL "just works".
+  3. Be more productive, write more correct systems.

+---

 Writing a Web service / microservice takes a lot of work and time.
+REST is making me tired.
 There are many pieces to build -- designing the routes of your service, agreeing on conventions for the routes with your team, the request payloads, the response payloads, writing the actual server logic, routing the methods and requests to the server handlers, implementing the handlers, and then writing a client library for your desired language so it can speak to your Web service.
 Yikes, it's a lot of work.
 Want to add an additional field or handler? yea, you have to go through the entire cycle.
 And what about type-safety across the wire?